percy/percy-appium-java/README.md

 For a hybrid app, we need to switch to native context before taking screenshot.

-- Add a helper method similar to following:
+- Add a helper method similar to following for say flutter based hybrid app:
 ```java
 public void percyScreenshotFlutter(String name, ScreenshotOptions options) {
     // switch to native context